-And, while there are answers that could disqualify you from consideration for the role, the law enforcement industry has to be based on honesty.
-Completing your application form honestly, therefore, is absolutely imperative.
+And while there are answers that could disqualify you from consideration for the role, honesty and consistency are the most important things.

 If the answers you give during the polygraph test differ from the information you surrendered on your application, you’ll be interrogated further, and you’re likely to fail.

 #3: How can a machine tell if I’m lying?